 If you don't want to go for a full hike but would enjoy a stroll, then you can have a short walk to the village's bird-watching site.
-The puffins here are unafraid of people, and may even approach you, setting up beautiful photo opportunities.
+The puffins here are unafraid of people and may even approach you, setting up beautiful photo opportunities.
 However, access is limited in June and July, and the puffins leave in mid-August.

 You will spend another night in Egilsstaðir or surrounding areas.

-The driving on day seven brings you north to Lake Mývatn, known for its incredible geothermal landscapes, including the Námaskarð Pass, the Dimmuborgir lava formations and Mt.
-Krafla, one of Iceland’s most visited volcanoes.
+The driving on day seven brings you north to Lake Mývatn, known for its incredible geothermal landscapes, including the Námaskarð Pass, the Dimmuborgir lava formations, and Mt.
+Krafla, one of Iceland's most visited volcanoes.
 Don't miss the hot spring lava tube cave of Grjótagjá, where you can take a refreshing dip in an incredibly special and unique location.

 Today you have the option to explore a little more of the Myvatn area and its unique surroundings.
 You may enjoy a drive through the Jökulsárgljúfur part of Vatnajökull National Park, visiting the Ásbyrgi canyon and Dettifoss, the most powerful waterfall in Europe.
 Alternatively, you could have a more quiet morning exploring the beautiful town of Akureyri.

 You could also join a whale watching tour at the nearby village of Húsavík, renowned as the whale watching capital of Europe.
-You can add a puffin watching segment onto this.
+You can add a puffin watching segment to this.
 Another great option is to visit the idyllic Hrísey island in Eyjafjörður.